 SLFCU Savings Laboratory for 12 and Under

 - Kids can earn stickers for making deposits of $5 or more into their primary SLFCU account.
 Stickers can be redeemed for exciting prizes.

 Teaching kids and teens about money can be easy with help from SLFCU.
 From youth accounts to free education for teens, we’ve provided recommendations to help teach money management at any age.

 SLFCU also offers seminars focused on financial literacy for both teens and parents.
-Visit the events page to learn more and register for seminars like Financial Basics for Teens, Basic Budgeting, and Planning for College.
+Visit the events page to learn more and register for seminars like various financial seminars for teens, Basic Budgeting, and Planning for College.